 Our signature aerobics class will help patients of all ages and abilities increase their endurance for everyday activities.
 Utilizing a variety a small weights, fitness instructor Donna Wilson RN, CNS CPT incorporates movements that strengthen the upper body, including the back and arm muscles, and legs.
 This small class helps decrease breathlessness and fatigue, improve muscle tone and flexibility.

-Enjoy the benefits of acupuncture at a lower cost by enrolling in a small group session.
 You will be among a maximum of six people treated by one of Integrative Medicine’s senior acupuncturists.
 The treatment, which will be performed with your clothes on, lasts 40 to 45 minutes.